Plane symmetric cosmological models: Validity of the cosmological models: a special case study

 \section{Validity of the cosmological models: a special case study}

 As mentioned in the previous Sec.
-3, we are now performing a study regarding physical and geometrical properties of the model in Eq.
+3, we are now performing a study regarding different properties of the model in Eq.
 (50) under {\it subcase (b-1)}.
 One can observe that if we take $m =$ 0 or 1, the values of the constants diverse to infinity.
 For this reason we have purposely skipped the {\bf Case~(b-2)} as this prescription represents a non-realistic model.